 The fellowship provides a student from other U.S. universities with one year of financial support, including a stipend, fringe benefits, and research and travel funds.
-The fellow will be in residence at Marquette for an academic year, during which recipient will teach one course in their area of specialization while completing their dissertation.
-Recipient will also participate in a formal mentoring program.
+The fellow will be in residence at Marquette for an academic year, during which the recipient will teach one course in his or her area of specialization while completing his or her dissertation.
+The recipient will also participate in a formal mentoring program.

-The fellowship is named in honor of Dr. Arnold L. Mitchem, who earned his Ph.D. from Marquette in 1981 and is an internationally recognized champion of educational opportunity.
-Mitchem founded Marquette's Educational Opportunity Program and served as its director from 1969-86.
-Previously he was president of the Council for Educational Opportunity in Washington, D.C.
+The fellowship is named in honor of Dr. Arnold L. Mitchem, who earned his doctorate from Marquette in 1981 and is an internationally recognized champion of educational opportunity.
+Mitchem founded Marquette's Educational Opportunity Program and served as its director from 1969–86.
+Previously, he was president of the Council for Educational Opportunity in Washington, D.C.

 For more information, please send an inquiry via our contact form.